ekeminiudoh/YouVerify_API_QA_Accessment/README.md

 # How to Extend the Tests
 1. Add New Test Cases:
-    * Create a new class under the appropriate package (e.g., functional, regression).
+    * Create a new class under the test package .
-    * Extend the BaseTest class and write new test methods.
+    * Extend the TestBase class and write new test methods.
-2. Add New Utilities:
+2. Add New payloads:
-    * Add common utility methods in TestUtils.java for reuse across different test classes.
+    * Add common payload methods in ApiPayload.java for reusage.
 3. Configure TestNG Suite:
     * Edit testng.xml to add new test classes or groups.